arskom/spyne/doc/source/comparison.rst

 * Soap 1.1 / Wsdl 1.1 Client only.
 * Excellent wsdl parser, very easy to use.
-* Recommended way to interface with spyne services.
+* Recommended way to interface with Spyne's Soap services.
-* Uses own pure-python xml implementation, so it's roughly 10 times slower than spyne.
+* Uses own pure-python xml implementation, so it's roughly 10 times slower than Spyne's Soap client.
-* Only depends on pure-python solutions, so much easier to deploy.
+* Pure-python library, so much easier to deploy.

 ZSI
 ---